shahidusmanm/customrestapi/README.md

 ![FlaskApp](images/docker-file.png)

-We are gonna be walking us through how we created a docker container for our flask application and then deployed it on the Google Cloud run.
+We are going to walk through how we created a docker container for our flask application and then deployed it on the Google Cloud run.

 The first thing we did was we created a Docker file.
 This Docker file is very basic.

 There's nothing new and once this file is created we actually went ahead and built our container.